How to

 What Are the Biggest Mistakes People Make?

-I see the same handful of mistakes trip people up again and again.
-If you can steer clear of these, you're already ahead of the game.
+If you can steer clear of these, you’re already ahead of most new accounts on X.

 • Being a Broadcaster, Not a Conversationalist: If all you do is post your own links and thoughts without ever replying or joining a conversation, you’re just a megaphone.
 People follow people, not robots.